OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_windows/instructions.md

 ![0_download](0_download.png)

-Navigate to the Dowloads folder and double click on the Miniforge3 installer
+Navigate to the Downloads folder and double click on the Miniforge3 installer

 ![1_cd.png](1_cd.png)